-- 1. Stop the tractor PTO immediately and close the discharge door. - 2.
+- 1. Stop the tractor PTO immediately and close the discharge door - 2.
 Follow the 'safe stop, procedure. - 3.
 Visible check the impeller area, try rotating the impeller by hand, if the impeller rotates freely then replace the shearbolt. - 4.
 If the Impeller does not rotate by hand, try to locate the obstruction.
-It may be necessary to raise the discharge door, to gain access - 5.
+It may be necessary to raise the discharge door, or hydraulically lower the impeller to gain access.
+(See section 6.11) - 5.
 Remove the obstruction. - 6.
 Replace the shearbolt and re-fit the guard and safety chain before continuing to spread.